-Many channels will means tons of leads instantly.
-This is one fairly common belief most marketers have.
-Honestly, I wish this was true.
-But it isn’t.
+Many channels will means tons of leads instantly in action.
+This is one fairly common belief most marketers find.
+Honestly, I wish this was even true.
+But it isn’t the picture.

 4. Copying other’s templates or marketing messages will give me success

 We often look up for design examples or campaign examples.
-The web is full of resources on best practices for each marketing channel, detailed examples of what kind of colour coordination works for each sector, how to place your elements in your landing page or email template, etc. Taking information and tips are great.
-Learning from successful examples are awesome.
-But if you are crafting an exact clone of a great email campaign or landing page design or social media message, you might end up missing out on your leads.
+The web provide complete resources on best practices for all marketing channels, detailed examples of what kind of color coordination will work for each sector, how to build and place your elements in your landing page or a direct mail template, etc.

-Related Read: Best Email Subject Lines: Marketers’ MasterGuide
+Related Guide Read: Best Email Subject Lines: Marketers’ MasterGuide

 5. Focus should only be on CONTENT; rest can wait

 Another misconception.
-Although Content is king, ignoring every other aspect will do no good to your marketing strategy, especially in multi-channel marketing.
-Take a look at this email
+Let’s end it-Although Content marketing is king, ignoring other aspects will do no good to your marketing strategy, especially in multichannel marketing in customer experience.
+Take a look at this mail

-If GlobalWebIndex decided to send the same message via an SMS-campaign, it wouldn’t be this long.
-Although the core message will remain same, probably it will be something like this:
+If GlobalWebIndex decided to send the same response message or communication via an SMS-campaign, it wouldn’t be this long term.

 ‘The Brand Discovery Trends to Know” – Register for Live Webinar by Experts on September 21, 2017. [registration URL, shortened].